eskatos/qipki/README.md

 ### master

+* KeyStores are now stored on the filesystem thanks to the FileConfiguration API
+* CRLs are now stored on the filesystem thanks to the FileConfiguration API
 * Distribution packaged as a unix daemon in qipki-main-http-ca
 * Added X509Context.renew( PKCS10CertificationRequest pkcs10 ) interaction
 * Added basic profiles creation scenarii in X509ProfileFactory and X509ProfileListContext
-* QiPkiHttpCa can now be told what base url to use to generate links in representations ** Usefull when accessed through a reverse proxy for example
+* QiPkiHttpCa can now be told what base url to use to generate links in representations (Usefull when accessed through a reverse proxy for example)
 * Management layer in QiPkiHttpCa exposing the Qi4j application structure through JMX
 * Simplified bootstrap supporting both embedded and standalone ways
 * Build layout review: more straightforward, more simple